-On a daily basis - to the heads of structural units that accept risks and manage the Bank's positions, to the Chairman of the Bank's Management Board and Chief Financial Officer

-At least monthly - to the Management Board of the Bank

-On a quarterly basis - to the Supervisory Board

-Reporting about the failure to comply with the T+1: To the head of the business unit that failed to comply with the set limits limits and to the Chairman of the Management Board of the Bank T+5: To the Management Board of the Bank, to the head of the respective department of the Group to which the business unit of the Bank, which failed to comply with the established limits, reports Upon identification of a breach of ICAAP limits - to the Supervisory Board and the Management Board of the Bank
+Market risk reports in terms of scope of On a daily basis - to the heads of structural units that accept risks and the market risks accepted by the Bank, manage the Bank's positions, to the Chairman of the Bank's Management the use of (failures to comply with) the set Board and Chief Financial Officer limits, VaR stress testing, interest rate At least monthly - to the Management Board of the Bank sensitivity analysis On a quarterly basis - to the Supervisory Board Reporting about the failure to comply with T+1: To the head of the business unit that failed to comply with the set the limits limits and to the Chairman of the Management Board of the Bank T+5: To the Management Board of the Bank, to the head of the respective department of the Group to which the business unit of the Bank, which failed to comply with the established limits, reports Upon identification of a breach of ICAAP limits - to the Supervisory Board and the Management Board of the Bank

-For the purpose of calculating capital adequacy to cover market risk, the Bank does not apply approaches based on the internal model; therefore, it does not provide disclosures in Table 7.3 of Directive No. 4482-U or the graphic information on the comparison of the value at risk (VaR) with the profit (loss).
+For the purpose of calculating capital adequacy to cover market risk, the Bank does not apply approaches based on the internal model, therefore, it does not provide disclosures in Table 7.3 of Directive No. 4482-U or the graphic information on the comparison of the value at risk (VaR) with the profit (loss).